 The mission of A. Philip Randolph Technical High School is to enhance student achievement by engaging construction trades and business students in industry standard training.
 Upon completing our fully academic integrated curriculum, students will be prepared to confidently and effectively compete in a global market while adding viability to the community.

 The Name We Honor

 The center is named for Mr. Asa Philip Randolph, a powerful leader and a tireless fighter for increased ethnic diversity in the labor movement.
 Mr. Randolph founded the International Brotherhood of Sleeping Car Porters.
 This organization helped workers in the Pullman Porter’s Union earn better wages and improve working conditions.
 Mr. Randolph was an inspiration to all who believe in equality and fairness in the labor movement.

 Commitment to College Success

-The center will provide a curriculum that will enable students to gain skills which will lead to practicum experiences, summer internships, co-op work experiences, and apprenticeship opportunities which may lead to self employment or advanced learning.
+The center will provide a curriculum that will enable successful students to gain skills which will lead to practicum experiences, co-op work experiences, and apprenticeship opportunities which may lead to employment or higher learning opportunities.

-Students must come to school in their school uniforms, which are various colors.
+Students in grades 10-12 must come to school in their school uniforms, which are various colors.
 Uniform colors for students in grade 9 are burgundy and khaki/black.